In this document, you'll get an overview of Medusa's architecture to better understand how all resources and tools work together.

-You can create any of the resources in the backend’s architecture, such as entities, endpoints, services, and more, as part of your custom development without directly modifying the backend itself.
+You can create any of the resources in the backend’s architecture, such as entities, API Routes, services, and more, as part of your custom development without directly modifying the backend itself.
 The Medusa backend uses loaders to load the backend’s resources, as well as your custom resources and resources in Plugins.

 You can package your customizations into Plugins to reuse them in different Medusa backends or publish them for others to use.
 You can also install existing plugins into your Medusa backend.